RosewellSoftware/RosewellBASIC/README.md

 © Blake Gouthro and JinHo Mo | Rosewell BASIC | V1.5.4 | Rosewell Software ©

+Please Note; All Official Rosewell Software Software/Programs/Products should come with a Rosewell Software Official Seal of Quality starting January 1st 2022

 *Beginner's All-Purpose Symbolic Instruction Code or BASIC for Short*

 The Official Rosewell BASIC Operating System Available on Github.